Research into the birth of agriculture in Europe

 Learning from prehistoric farmers

 The project that has been awarded funding from the European Commission is the result of years of research and establishing and maintaining contacts.
 Albert Hafner built a scientific network in the Southern Balkans through projects funded by the Swiss National Fund, and trained underwater archeologists on-site.
-Teams from the University of Bern performed test drillings and excavations in the lakes in Northern Greece and in Lake Ohrid in 2016 and 2018.
-These tests showed that the sediment cores collected represented an incredibly rich environmental archive and that the archeological sites were of the highest quality.
+Teams from the University of Bern performed test drillings and excavations in the lakes in the north of Greece as well as in the Northern Macedonian part of Lake Ohrid in 2016 and 2018.
+These preliminary tests showed that the sediment cores collected represented an incredibly rich environmental archive and that the archeological sites were of the highest quality.

 Project start: March 1st, 2019